techne98/techne98.com/src/blog/using-git-add-p.md

 This is what I'm likely going to check out next to help me improve my workflow.

-I also have been meanining to understand rebasing properly and `git rebase -i` to make sure that any commits I make can be maintained more easily in the future.
+I also have been meaning to understand rebasing properly and `git rebase -i` to make sure that any commits I make can be maintained more easily in the future.

 I hope you found this post useful.